aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/TriggerSwitch.md

 # TriggerSwitch
-A trigger zone that manages either its own `hit` value when the player enters or exits the zone or it manages the `hit` value of another map entity when the player enters the zone, but not when they exit it.
+A trigger zone that controls either its own `hit` value when the player enters or exits the zone or it controls the `hit` value of another NPCControl when the player enters the zone, but not when they exit it.

 ## Data Arrays
 - `data[0]`: If it's -1, the trigger manages its own `hit` value when the player enters or exits the zone.
 If it's 0 or above, it manages the `hit` value of the map entity whose id is that value when the player enters the zone (not when they exit it).
 NOTE: any values below -1 are considered invalid because while this trigger `hit` will be set when the player enters the zone, it will not be set when the player exits the zone